Enabling-Limited/boahub-docs/models/sale-order.md

 Called when the picking is updated (e.g. validated).
 Note this will perform an upsert to re-sync BOAhub (e.g. in case the picking was backordered, so we need to update the original picking, and create a new one).

+Note this callback is also documented in the Picking doc.

 ### `invoice_update`

 Called when the invoice is created/updated.